-All our Camino de Santiago tours include access to a 24/7 assistance number, provided as part of your holiday pack.
+All our Camino de Santiago tours include access to a 24/7 assistance number provided as part of your Travel Documents.
 This assistance number is designed to give you peace of mind and provide assistance with any possible issues that might arise during your trip.

-This is the best way to get in contact with the customer experience team if you need support while you are on your Camino trip (please note that emails and social media are only checked regularly during office hours and therefore, your query might not be seen immediately).
+This is the best way to contact the customer experience team if you need support while you are on your Camino trip (please note that emails and social media are only checked regularly during office hours and therefore, your query might not be seen immediately).

 How Our Assistance Number Works:

-Once you have confirmed your booking with our sales team, our multilingual customer experience team makes sure all your hotels, luggage transfers and other services are booked for your trip.
-They will send you your Holiday Pack between 8 to 4 weeks before departure.
+Once you have confirmed your booking with our sales team, our multilingual customer experience team ensures all your hotels, luggage transfers and other services are booked for your trip.
+They will send you your Holiday Pack 8 to 4 weeks before departure.

 The team is also in charge of our 24/7 assistance number.
-One member of the customer experience team is on duty each week, including out of office hours and weekends.
+One customer experience team member is on duty each week, including out-of-office hours and weekends.
 Should any issue arise during your trip, they will be there to assist you.

 There are several reasons the number could be engaged: the person in charge of support calls might be busy with another call, for instance.
-Please note that general inquiries prior to starting your trip should be addressed to our customer care team ([email protected]).
+Please note that our customer care team should address general inquiries before starting your trip.

 You should contact our assistance number for support in the following cases:

-Airport transfers: If you cannot find your driver at the airport, please contact us and we will contact our local supplier to reconfirm your meeting point.
-If your plane is delayed and you have booked an airport transfer, always contact the assistance number at least 2 hours in advance so your transfer can be re-scheduled.
+Airport transfers: If you cannot find your driver at the airport, please contact us, and we will get our local supplier to reconfirm your meeting point.
+If your plane is delayed and you have booked an airport transfer, always contact the assistance number at least 2 hours in advance so your transfer can be rescheduled.

-Hotels/booking: If you have a specific problem regarding your accommodation (e.g. the room type doesn’t match your booking, there are important issues with your room, the hotel receptionist doesn’t recognise your booking reference, the board basis is not clear for the hotel), we recommend that you get in touch with us as soon as possible, so any possible issues can be solved and we can help you enjoy your trip.
+Hotels/booking: If you have a specific problem regarding your accommodation (e.g. the room type doesn’t match your booking, there are important issues with your room, the hotel receptionist doesn’t recognise your booking reference, the board basis is not clear for the hotel), we recommend that you get in touch with us as soon as possible so that any potential issues can be solved, and we can help you enjoy your trip.

-Pick up required: If you are on the trail and we have included a trail transfer to your accommodation, our team can help to arrange it for you if you are not able to contact them yourself.
+Pick-up required: If you are on the trail and we have included a trail transfer to your accommodation, our team can help arrange it for you if you cannot contact them.

 Bikes: While we can’t provide on-the-ground assistance, if you need to find the nearest bike shop for repairs, for instance, our team will find it for you.